Disney Books

 The success of films from the Disney Renaissance would lead to an increase in popularity for animation and eventually a change in animation process due to new technology, CAPS.
 CAPS, or Computer Animation Production System, was designed to eliminate the repetitive process of creating cells, but as time went on this technology proved to be valuable in other areas of the production process.

-More on Kait Around The Kingdom: Disney Eats: The Edison
+More on Kait Around The Kingdom: The Ride of a Lifetime

 Lescher shares in her book that the final sequence of The Little Mermaid has the distinction of being the first scene completed by CAPS for theatrical release!
 CAPS would continue to be utilized for other Disney Renaissance films and after the release of Beauty and the Beast, CAPS would receive a Scientific and Engineering Award at the 64th Academy Awards.